Callie Torres on ABC's "Grey's Anatomy"

-Tony Award© winner Sara Ramirez is known to viewers as orthopedic surgeon Dr. Callie Torres on ABC's top-rated television drama, "Grey's Anatomy."
-The show's ninth season will begin in Fall 2012.
+Tony Award(c) winner Sara Ramirez is known to viewers as orthopedic surgeon Dr. Callie Torres on ABC's top-rated television drama "Grey's Anatomy."
 In Spring 2011, Ramirez captured a whole new audience when she performed the most prominent songs on the special music event episode of "Grey's Anatomy."
 The songs she sang are available on iTunes, as is her own EP which launched March 27, 2011, topping the iTunes overall chart within the first week of release.

 Ramirez's concerts have included "Martinis" at the Martin, "Sara Ramirez with Hollis Resnik at the Ravinia," "Bravo Bernstein" (MTW's 20th Anniversary Gala Concert) at the Hudson Theatre, and The Barrington Stage Company Gala, where she sang "Wanting Her More" from "The Game."
 Television appearances include "NYPD Blue," Law & Order: SVU," "Third Watch" and "Spin City," in addition to several pilots.

-When she isn't filming "Grey's Anatomy," Ramirez writes and records music.
-She also supports such non-profit organizations as California Writing Program's "I Write the Future" campaign and the Al D. Rodriguez Foundation, which provides resources, education and information related to screening, prevention of and treatment for the hepatitis virus and liver cancer.
+Ramirez supports such non-profit organizations as California Writing Program's "I Write the Future" campaign and the Al D. Rodriguez Foundation, which provides resources, education and information related to screening, prevention of and treatment for the hepatitis virus and liver cancer.
 More information is available at www.aldrodriguezliverfoundation.com.

 HOMETOWN Mazatlan, Mexico